raychz/tabify-server/README.md

 Follow these steps to get a local dev environment set up.

-1. Populate .env with the necessary keys and secretes.
+1. Populate .env with the necessary keys and secrets.
 Note that all .env files are git-ignored to avoid checking in sensitive keys and passwords.

 ```
 cp .env.example .env